 Tapestry offers short-term and long-term disability benefits to provide you with income protection if you need to take a leave of absence due to pregnancy, serious health condition, or injury.
-Disability benefits are administered by Lincoln Financial, 1-855-832-9581, www.MyLincolnPortal.com.
+Disability benefits are administered by Lincoln Financial, 1-855-832-9581, www.MyLincolnPortal.com, company code TAPESTRY.